Martens family

 Tell us a bit about your family

-Just after we got married, Jeremy and I (Kathryn) moved out of Sydney to near Kiama on the South Coast of NSW because we wanted to be closer to the river and the beach, but still not too far away from family.
-We are both self-employed – Kathryn as a business and life coach, and Jeremy in the film and TV industry.
-This enables us to work around the needs of the kids and offer ourselves to church ministry.
-We have built a wonderful, local community of fellow parents and friends who we juggle the demands of life with.
-Our kids, James and Sara, are in the local school not far from our house.
-Our favourite things to do together as a family are fly kites and eat ice-cream!
+Just after we got married, we moved out of Sydney to near Kiama on the South Coast of NSW because we wanted to be closer to the river and the beach, but still not too far away from family.
+Kathryn is self-employed – as a coach and consultant for Neurodivergent Leaders, and Jeremy is changing careers and studying Urban Planning.
+We have been able to work around the needs of the kids and participate in church at different times and in different ways.
+Our favourite things to do together as a family are camping, bushwalks and family movie nights.

-What are some of the joys of parenting a child with additional needs?
+What are some of the joys of parenting children with additional needs?

-Kathryn: I delight in being James’s mum.
+Kathryn: I delight in being a mum.
 I waited a long time to have children as I married at 40 and had many fertility issues.
 James is our miracle as he was conceived straight after a healing prayer retreat.
 His extra challenges mean we celebrate even the smallest achievements that many would take for granted.
-When he chooses to look at someone and greet them, or when he chooses to walk away when he feels upset so he can calm himself, or when he eats a new food – we are so proud of him.
+For example, when he chooses to walk away when he feels upset so he can calm himself, or when he eats a new food – we are so proud of him.
 I am also aware that having James has meant I have connected with the school community in more ways than we probably would have otherwise.
 The school counsellor, learning support teacher, principal, and the front office staff all know us now!
+Life is never boring in our house!
+They keep us on our toes, keep us always learning and advocating.

 Jeremy: James has a unique perspective on the world, and a voracious appetite for information.
 You always know exactly how he feels about a day, a food or a particular activity that we want to do!
 Some days, when I am at the end of my tether, he suddenly runs up and hugs me and tells me “I love you daddy.”
 This was a long time coming, and I can’t ever hear it enough.
 But I do also have to remember in those times to ‘just be in the moment’ so that I “hear it” and “feel it”.

-What are some of the challenges that you have faced while parenting a child with additional needs?
+What are some of the challenges that you have faced while parenting children with additional needs?

 Kathryn: James is a smart boy, but has great difficulty regulating his emotions, controlling his impulses, and understanding or responding appropriately to his own and others’ feelings and needs.
 He is usually so caught up in his own world that it’s hard for him to take instruction or direction.
-This affects every part of every day – from getting ready in the morning, mealtimes, making friends, learning at school, etc. Wanting to be the best parent I could when he was a baby and toddler, I read books, subscribed to podcasts, and did parenting courses.
+This affects every part of every day – from getting ready in the morning, mealtimes, making friends, learning at school, etc. Wanting to be the best parent I could, I read books, subscribed to podcasts, and did parenting courses.
 From “positive parenting” to “attachment theory”, I just wanted to love on my child and thought if I just showed him enough love, everything would sort itself out.
 Though all these were helpful, they weren’t enough.
-It soon became very clear he needed more than what other kids did, and even my intense love for him was not enough.
-The next phase was to immerse him into every early intervention therapy I could, such as OT, physio, speech therapy and psychologists.
+It soon became very clear he needed more than what other kids did, and even my intense love for him was not enough to help him calm and thrive.
+Consequently, I started immersing him in every early intervention therapy I could, such as OT, physio, speech therapy and seeing a psychologist.
 No surprise looking back that I exhausted myself year after year running from here to there, seeking out the latest and greatest therapies for him – even driving to Sydney and back four hours per day at times.
 By the time he was five, I started to realise that no matter how much therapy he gets, he just isn’t like the majority of other kids.
 I slowly started adjusting my mindset to one of acceptance and embracing him just the way he is.

-Jeremy: It is so easy to compare our family to others who don’t have kids with ‘additional needs’, but it’s not fair to our journey.
+Jeremy: It is so easy to compare our family to others who don’t have neurodivergent kids, but it’s not fair to our journey.
 I also have to remember to ‘not just acquiesce’ to James’ demands and requirements, but to remember the other members of the family too.
 We have particularly had to work hard at making sure we do special things with and for Sara as well, as she was often dragged around with James to all of his appointments and can often feel neglected.
 Another challenge is that there have been a number of times that I have wanted to do a special activity with James, and he’s lost interest quite quickly, which has been disheartening.
+Recently we’ve found that we enjoy playing pool together; I’m glad to have found that, and hoping it lasts at least a little longer.

 How has your faith been stretched or grown on your parenting journey?